Calculated Pen Functions

 - On the Edit Pen window, set the calculated pen options as follows:

 If you have more Tags that you dragged on to your Easy Chart from the Tag Browser, you'll have more pens to choose from in the Driving Pen dropdown list.

 - Click OK.
 The chart now displays a running average.

-- Once you added all your calculated pens, you'll see all your pens in the Calculated Pens Table at bottom of the window.
+- Once you add all your calculated pens, you'll see all your pens in the Calculated Pens section at bottom of the window.
 Press OK.

 - Now, all your calculations are displayed on your Easy Chart.
 The blue pen is the Constant, the pink pen is the Moving Average, and UCL and LCL are brown and green respectively.

 Once you have your Calculated Pens created, you'll notice that they disappear if you disable the pen driving them.
 If you want to remove the Driving Pen but leave the Calculated Pens, set the Hidden property of the Driving Pen to 'true'.